 Content is king.
 We’ve all heard that before.
-And “durable content” is even better; that is, content that is relevant and lives on well after the event that generated it.
+And “durable content” is even better; that is, content that is relevant and lives on well after the property that generated it.
+Make it episodic, and you’ve hit the jackpot!
 The bonus for us is that sponsorship is a mother lode of content.

 There is the property itself – the festival, the game, the cause, the museum, etc – and plenty of information about that, but that’s usually easy for people to access.
 What’s much more desirable is access to exclusive content – the stuff people don’t generally see or know.
 You can negotiate access to it – such as sourcing weekly blog posts by the team captain.
-Or you can create it – such as doing a YouTube series showing a day in the life of a professional athlete, or tips for curating an artistic home from a gallery curator.
+Or you can create it – such as doing a YouTube series providing tips for curating an artistic home from a gallery curator.

 Personally, I’m a big fan of creating content, as you can be more creative and responsive to what your target markets and fans want to know or see.
 But this still often requires access to the right people, which brings me to…

 When we think of athlete or celebrity appearances, we generally think of the big, name-brand people doing meet-and-greets.
 That’s all well and good, but it’s also been done to death.
 It’s time to think about appearances more broadly…